 Do you run “B” and “C” teams for students that are really keen to represent the school?

 We try to organise as many as possible, especially for those sports that attract lots of students.
 For example, there are regular “multi-squad” fixtures in football, netball and rounders, while we will often use a squad rotation policy for sports such rugby, basketball, cricket and athletics.
 “Multi-squad” fixtures can be dependent on the availability of the other schools necessary to provide the opposition.

 My son or daughter is interested in a sport based career.
 Do you run any examination courses that might be useful for them?

 We currently run a Cambridge National Sport GCSE course from year 10-11.
-Students studying this could then progress on to one of our three BTEC Sport Level 3 options in the 6th form.
-During students core PE lessons in year 10 and 11, students also often have the option to follow a Sports Leadership Award (SLA), which they can then continue with into the 6th form (CSLA and HSLA).
+Students studying this could then progress on to one of our two BTEC Sport Level 3 options in the 6th form.
+During students core PE lessons in year 10 and 11, students also often have the option to follow a Sports Leadership Award (SLA), which they can then continue with into the 6th form (HSLA).
 All of these qualifications would be useful for any student looking to study sport at university.